Cr0mb/Reddit-Scraper/README.md

 ## Features

-> Fetches posts based on the subreddit and number of posts specified by the user.
+> Fetches posts based on the subreddit and number of posts specified by the user

-> Displays post details including title, author, score, creation time, and permalink.
+> Displays post details including title, author, score, creation time, and permalink

-> Supports clear screen functionality for better user experience.
+> Supports clear screen functionality for better user experience

 ### Requirements